 And it’s clean.
 I mean really clean.
-If anyone sees a candy wrapper on the street, they pick it up and brings it with them until they find a trash can.
-This doesn’t happen in Stockholm, at least not very often.
+If anyone sees a candy wrapper on the street, they pick it up and bring it with them until they find a trash can.
+This doesn’t happen very often in Stockholm.

 Anyway, here are a few of my favorite things about Tokyo.
 Click to enlarge:

 This photo was taken from the bar on the 41st floor in the Park Hyatt hotel.
 This is the bar where Bill Murray and Scarlett Johansson meet in Lost in Translation.